Software Tools for Small Farms

 Farmigo provides an exceptional user interface and support.
 The program is intuitive both for the farmers as well as for the customer.
 The software is easy to use and the interface is attractive.
 After signing up with Farmigo, farms are paired with a support person who provides weekly training sessions and holds the farm to a work plan to ensure the CSA is ready to accept sign-ups by the target date identified by the farm.

+Harvest Hand offers both CSA management and an online storefront.
 Arriving in early 2015, Harvest Hand is a Canadian option for CSA management.
 Developed for a farm in Nova Scotia, the software has been tested by a number of different CSA farms in recent years and is now being offered to all CSA farms.

 Harvest Hand integrates CSA management software with a template for the farm’s web page.
 E-mails to members are done through the software and logged on the farm’s blog (also on the website).
 This is an attractive option for farms who need a simple web site and e-mail management option in addition to their CSA software.
 Web site templates offered thus far are basic.
 Farms with developed web pages can seamlessly integrate the Harvest Hand platform into their existing site.
 I expect to see more as the folks behind the product develop their software further and respond to farms’ needs.